12 Sneaky Reasons You’re Having an Acne Breakout

-The major culprit in acne: hormones, which are all over the place now.
-“During menopause, estrogen and progesterone decrease, which increases inflammatory factors that cause breakouts,” says Marina Peredo, MD, an associate clinical professor of dermatology at Mount Sinai Hospital in New York City.
-What’s more, you might have recently gone on a new birth control pill (or patch or ring), something the North American Menopause Society supports women taking through menopause.
-(You can still get pregnant until you’ve gone 12 straight months without a period.)
+Hormones are a major acne culprit so it’s common to see spots flare up during periods of hormonal fluctuations.
+It’s why teens are so acne-prone.
+But this is true as an adult as well, which is why you may see hormonal acne flare-ups during pregnancy, after pregnancy, and during menopause.
+“When estrogen and progesterone decrease, which increases inflammatory factors that cause breakouts,” says Marina Peredo, MD, a dermatologist and associate clinical professor of dermatology at Mount Sinai Hospital in New York City.
+This also can happen if you’ve recently changed birth control methods or started a new type of hormonal birth control, she says.
 While for many women hormonal birth control clears up their skin, it’s not a slam dunk.
 “It can also cause acne,” she says.
-Because there are so many different options out there, if you’re experiencing acne flare-ups, go ahead and talk to your doctor about trying something new.
-These surprising acne home remedies can help clear up your skin.
+Because there are so many different options, if you’re experiencing acne flare-ups, talk to your doctor about trying something new.
+Here’s how one person cured their cystic acne in three weeks.

 Your new skincare regimen isn’t working … yet